Last updated:

 • early descriptions of soils and native vegetation

-• location of huts, fences, gardens and other capital improvements made by squatters
+• locations of huts, fences, gardens and other capital improvements made by squatters and other settlers

 • location of other buildings